yeungm95/programming-portfolio/README.md

 By Michael Yeung

 ## Description
 A portfolio of programming projects made for Epicodus.
-Includes a list of projects with active links to their GitHub respositories, background information on why I like programming, and a paragraph of my current interests and hobbies.
+Includes a list of projects with active links to their GitHub respositories, background information on why I'm delving into programming, and a paragraph of my current interests and hobbies.

 ## Built With
 * HTML